Two point functions and quantum fields in the anti-de Sitter universe: Chiral cones

 \subsection{Plane waves again}

 We are now in position to give a global definition of the anti-de Sitter plane waves.
+The same problem has been solved long ago in the de Sitter case \cite{bgm,bm} (see Appendix \ref{aapb}).
 Given any complex number $\lambda$ the natural domains of definition for plane waves in the AdS universe are $\ZZ_+ \times \ovl \CC_-$ and $\ZZ_- \times \ovl \CC_+$:

-A previous attempt \cite{pene1} to introduce global waves was based on a local $i \epsilon$-prescription.
+A previous attempt \cite{pene1} to introduce global waves in AdS was based on a local $i \epsilon$-prescription.
 Here, in their global domains of definition, the waves are univalued, holomorphic solutions of the Klein-Gordon equation with complex squared mass $ m^2_\lambda = \lambda(\lambda+d-1).$

 In the following we will also need to consider plane waves in subsets of $\ZZ_+ \times \ovl \CC_+$ and $\ZZ_- \times \ovl \CC_-$ bordered; in that case it will be necessary not to trespass the hyperplanes where the argument of the waves vanishes.
 Hence, the admissible domains in these bordered subsets are restricted by these hyperplanes, which act as natural boundaries ensuring the holomorphicity and single-valuedness of the plane wave solutions.
 This condition secures the integrity of the analytic continuation of the waves and preserves the properties necessary for their role in the anti-de Sitter spacetime framework.